manabuo/machine-learning-using-tensorflow/rnn_intro.md

 + instead of using the sigmoid activation function we can use the Rectified Linear Units (ReLU) function.
 The derivative for the ReLU is either 0 or 1.
 This way, gradients would flow through the neurons whose derivative is 1 without getting attenuated while propagating back through time-steps.

 Another approach is to use more sophisticated units, such as [**LSTM** (Long Short-Term Memory)](https://en.wikipedia.org/wiki/Long_short-term_memory) or [**GRU** (Gated Recurrent Unit)](https://en.wikipedia.org/wiki/Gated_recurrent_unit).
 These units were explicitly designed to prevent the problem of exploding and vanishing gradients as well as improve long term memory of the RNNs.
-> Note: Throughout this tutorial, we are going to use only LSTM units.
+> Note: Throughout this tutorial, we are going to use only GRU units as they are less expencive that LSTM units and there is no noticable difference between results using either of the units.

 ### Recurrent Neural Network
 This example we are using the data set that comes from [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php):